ammarhakim/ammar-simjournal/je/je2/je2-euler-shock.rst

 This problem has a near-vaccum near the location of the discontinuity.
 Domain is :math:`x \in [0,1]`, discretized with 100 cells.
-Gas adiabatic constant of 1.4 was used.
+Gas adiabatic constant of 1.4 is used.
 Simulation is initialized with a shock at :math:`x=0.5`, with left and right states

 .. math::